 The signs could not be more evident- educator mental health support is a critical need in schools across the country.
 The compassion fatigue, overwhelm, stress, absenteeism — and resignations — are adding up.
 The latest research indicates that teachers are reporting higher rates of depression and anxiety, and principals are unsure how to help.

 There is good news.
-Districts now have access to effective social-emotional support not just for students — but more importantly — their staff.
-This investment in their mental wellbeing is making a huge difference in both teacher retention and student learning.
+Districts now have access to effective mental health support not just for students — but more importantly — their staff.
+This investment in their wellbeing is making a huge difference in both teacher retention and student learning.
 And spring and summer are perfect times to get started.

 Workplace Support Matters

 In my years working as a school counselor, it seemed to me that strength, courage and perseverance were wired into an educator’s DNA.
 For even the grittiest teacher, the last two years have been stressful and overwhelming.
 And the challenge of supporting students who are struggling more than ever has surely worn down the mental health of even the most resilient teachers.

 EdWeek Research Center recently found that, since March 2020, only one third of district and school leaders have made mental health services available to staff, or added to existing offerings.
 It’s easy to understand why the demands of unpredictable learning and health risks dominated the energy and focus of leaders.
 But as time passed and educators’ sense of wellbeing slipped, many were uncertain about how to help themselves or others.